chrislessard/LSM-Tree/README.md

 # SSTable-POC

-To read the article associated with this codebase, visit [the link here](https://www.notion.so/Implementing-a-basic-SSTable-363b7bbd98674291ba80edd1d61d8a0a)
+To read the full article associated with this codebase, visit [the link here](https://www.notion.so/Implementing-a-basic-SSTable-363b7bbd98674291ba80edd1d61d8a0a).

 ## Dependencies